mysqljs/mysql/Readme.md

 ```

 Note that a combination of the second and third forms can be used where the
-placeholder values are passes as an argument and not in the options object.
+placeholder values are passed as an argument and not in the options object.
 The `values` argument will override the `values` in the option object.

 ```js